Multihop: Leveraging Complex Models to Learn Accurate Simple Models: Experiments

 \textbf{Setup:} We experimented on six real datasets (CIFAR100 \cite{cifar} and 5 UCI datasets \cite{uci}) whose characteristics are given in Table \ref{tab:data}.
 All datasets except CIFAR100 which comes with its own train/test partition were randomly split 10 times into 75\% train and 25\% test.
 Results were averaged over these random splits.
 500 examples from the train set were used for validation and maximum hops $m=3$ for all datasets.

 For CIFAR100 the complex model was DenseNet169 ($\approx$ 15M parameters) and the simple model was a LeNet \cite{lenet} ($\approx$ 60K parameters).
 There were 20 anchor models in this case (i.e. $k=20$) which were smaller DenseNets (DNets) with at least 2M parameters, smaller ResNets, as well as MobileNetV2 ($\approx$ 3.4M parameters).
 Intermediate models were created from these by following the steps in the \textit{Intermediate Models} section above.
 The maximum number of perturbations allowed were set to three.
 For the first hop for DenseNets, the number of repetitions of the Convolution-Relu-BatchNorm sub-block were (randomly) chosen from $\{6, 8, 10, 12, 16, 24\}$ and the growth rate from $\{4, 8, 16, 24, 32\}$.
 For MobileNetV2, the $\alpha$ was (randomly) chosen between $1$ to $8$ and the number of times a sub-block should be repeated was between $1$ to $5$.
 These choices were made so that the first hop intermediate model is of lesser complexity than the complex model.
 For subsequent hops, as mentioned before, these parameters changed depending on the intermediate model chosen in the previous hop.
+ADAM optimizer was used to train these deep models.
+The complex model and simple model were trained for 240 epochs, while each of the intermediate models were trained for 70 epochs.
+The learning rate was set to 0.01 and weight decay was set to 0.1.
 For the other datasets the complex model was XGboost (XGB) with 100 trees where each tree had a maximum depth eight as well as a fully connected neural network (NN) of depth 10.
 The simple model was a single (CART) decision tree of maximum depth 3.
 There were 228 anchor models for XGB (i.e. $k=228$) which were XGB trees and random forests (RFs) of sizes ranging from 3 to 60 with each tree having a maximum depth of six.
 Intermediate models were created by (randomly) perturbing the tree levels by utmost two.
 Thus, the search space was large ruling out brute-force search.
 For the NN the anchor models were smaller depth NNs from depth two to nine (i.e. $k=8$).
-Intermediate models were created by randomly adding or removing a layer.
+Intermediate models were created by randomly adding or removing a layer. $n$ was set to 20 for the XGB and DNet169 experiments.
+It was set to 8 for the NN experiments as there were only 8 anchor models (i.e. $n=k=8$).